Are You Confused About Muscle Confusion?

 Summary

-While CrossFit may not be the ideal workout for everyone, there are merits to creating workouts to incorporate “muscle confusion” or more exercise variation.
+While Functional Fitness may not be the ideal workout for everyone, there are merits to creating workouts to incorporate “muscle confusion” or more exercise variation.
 One major benefit is the increased desire to workout, which is a huge struggle for many people in the first place.
 When a workout is exciting and fun, it’s easier to motivate yourself to make your way to the gym.
 And we’re all on board for that.

 The lesson we should take from this is to switch up our exercises through the week.
 You aren't confusing your muscles to keep them from getting too comfortable; you're realigning them in a balanced, helpful manner at each workout.
 Consequently, you'll be less likely to plateau or get injured, something everyone will support!